Your success as an online instructor hinges on whether or not your audience finds you credible enough to teach the topics in your course.

 Increase your visibility in forums or Q&A sites.

 This game plan is designed to get your audience to trust you even if it’s the first time they’ve seen or heard about you.

 Here’s the scenario that we’re trying to imagine.
 Let’s say someone is looking for tips on how to earn online through publishing ebooks.
 They’ll then visit the forums and Q&A sites to start a thread, or to ask a question (or to look for existing threads that can answer their question).

 Since you’re *already* on the platform and they can see your answers, they’ll be interested in learning more about you.
-They’ll then click your profile to have a better understand of what your expertise are.
+They’ll then click your profile to have a better understanding of what your expertise is.

-When they see what kind of “Karma,” upvotes, or your connections you have on your profile, they can easily be convinced of how trustworthy you are.
+When they see what kind of “Karma,” upvotes, or the connections you have on your profile, they can easily be convinced of how trustworthy you are.

 Imagine being an online instructor that specializes in Search Engine Optimization.
 How do you think your target audience would feel if they find out that you are a contributor to sites like Moz.com, Hubspot.com, or SearchEngineJournal.com (and other sites of the same caliber)?

 Can you imagine their trust-o-meter shooting off the roof?

 I mean, how can your audience not trust you if the editors of the hard-hitting sites approve of your ideas to the point of them allowing you to share it with their audience, right?